 4. Infection and Immunity Laboratory Task = 5%

 TOTAL = 100%

 Detailed information, including due dates, can be found in the MyUni wesbite for this course.

 Assessment Related RequirementsTo achieve a pass grade for the course, students must:

-1. Attend at least 80% of all scheduled laboratory sessions and 80% of all tutorials.
-Failure to do so without valid documentation justifying the absence may result in preclusion from sitting the examination.
+1. Attend at least 80% of all scheduled laboratory sessions and 80% of all tutorials (except in cases where valid medical or compassionate documentation is supplied).

 Detailed information on assessment tasks can be found in the MyUni website for this course.